XMPP: Addressing

-Every user on the network has a unique XMPP address, called JID (for historical reasons, XMPP addresses are often called Jabber IDs).
+Every user on the network has a unique XMPP address, called Jabber ID.
 The JID is structured like an email address with a username and a domain name (or IP address) for the server where that user resides, separated by an at sign (@) - for example, “alice@example.com“: here alice is the username and example.com the server with which the user is registered.

 Since a user may wish to log in from multiple locations, they may specify a resource.
 A resource identifies a particular client belonging to the user (for example home, work, or mobile).
 This may be included in the JID by appending a slash followed by the name of the resource.
 For example, the full JID of a user's mobile account could be username@example.com/mobile.

 Each resource may have specified a numerical value called priority.
 Messages simply sent to username@example.com will go to the client with highest priority, but those sent to username@example.com/mobile will go only to the mobile client.
 The highest priority is the one with largest numerical value.

 JIDs without a username part are also valid, and may be used for system messages and control of special features on the server.
 A resource remains optional for these JIDs as well.

 The means to route messages based on a logical endpoint identifier - the JID, instead of by an explicit IP Address present opportunities to use XMPP as an Overlay network implementation on top of different underlay networks.